nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 subtitle: "An open GIS collaboration for education and research"
 title-slide-attributes:
   data-notes: |
-    Welcome to our talk: _QGreenland & CryoCloud: An open GIS collaboration for education and research_
+    Hello!
+Welcome to: _QGreenland & CryoCloud: An open GIS collaboration for education and research_
 ---